OPYCAI/JustDrag/README.md

 ★★★Important Notice for First-Time Users★★★

 Right-click on the floating circle, select the corresponding LLM, and log in to the chat window
+ 1. Launch the program and right-click on the floating button
+ 2. Select a large language model
+ 3. Log in to the large language model
+ 4. Start your journey of usage

 [Key Features]
 * Ready to use instantly, no setup required